Dr Sara Hadleigh-Dunn

 She has published international refereed journal articles considering risk management, learning from failure, crisis management and moral disengagement.
 She has also supervised doctoral students on topics including the effect of sanctions on Russia for German organisations, crisis management, developing an information security culture, embedding ERM in Saudi Arabian mining projects and security culture in aviation.

-She is the Risk and Security Theme representative on the University Global Challenges Research Fund Delivery Group and the interim lead for the combined 'Economy and Business' and 'Policy and Governance' sub-group of the University Resilient Communities Research Centre.
-Sara is also the Subject Group representative on the Faculty Ethics Committee.
+She has served as the Risk and Security Theme representative on the University Global Challenges Research Fund Delivery Group and as the interim lead for the combined 'Economy and Business' and 'Policy and Governance' sub-group of the University Resilient Communities Research Centre.
+Sara also served two terms as the Subject Group representative on the Faculty Ethics Committee.

 Since joining BAL, she has been involved in the development of simulations for crisis management teaching, overseen the development of the two MSc risk courses and gained accreditation for the MSc Risk, Crisis and Resilience Management from the Institute of Risk Management (IRM), giving graduates of the programme GradIRM post-nominals in addition to their degree qualification.